-Ten years ago this month, I walked out the door of the Tom Baker Cancer Centre in Calgary, Alberta, my ‘good to go’ papers in hand and a newly minted batch of peach fuzz on my head.
-I remember it being a typical fall day in Alberta—bright, crisp, and full of promise.
-I felt relief at my regenerated pate—an international design conference in New York beckoned, and I wanted to look more ‘edgy-artist’ than ‘chemo-girl’.
+Ten years ago this month, I walked out the door of the Tom Baker Cancer Centre in Calgary, Alberta, my ‘good-to-go’ papers in hand and a newly minted batch of peach fuzz on my head.
+I remember it being a typical fall day in Alberta – bright, crisp, and full of promise.

-Cancer remained in my psychological self long after eradication from my physical one, and it took me a while to embrace the promise of that day.
-Eventually I did, taking my second chance and running with it—all the way to Mexico.
-Some people thought it was kind of crazy, and some days my own Optimistic Nature was pummelled into submission by the ever present Fear of the Unknown.
+It took me a while to embrace the promise of that day because cancer remained in my psychological self long after eradication from my physical one.
+Eventually I did, taking my second chance and running with it – all the way to Mexico.
+Some people thought it was kind of crazy, and some days my own untarnished optimism was pummelled into submission by the ever present Fear of the Unknown.
 However, after being released from treatment and falling right back into the status quo with frightening ease, I came to realize something.
 If my life was going to have more meaning for me, I had to become responsible for making it so.
 For me, that meant creating fundamental changes which would challenge me in new ways, creatively and emotionally.
-Finding fulfilment beyond my own normal meant following through on an oft imagined dream to live in another culture, where living with less didn’t mean living a less rewarding life.
+Finding fulfilment beyond my own normal meant following through on an oft imagined dream to live in another culture, where living with less didn’t have to mean living a less rewarding life.

 Cancer was not a gift, but it was an opportunity to look at things differently.
-Moving to the Yucatan and embracing a culture foreign to me, was the catalyst for the kind of change I hoped to experience.
-After three years, I’m still adjusting to this new life and the challenges it has presented, but for the most part, the challenges are with an adversary more daunting than cancer—myself.
+Moving to Mexico to embrace a culture as foreign to me as the language, became the catalyst for the change I’d hoped for.
+After five years, I’m still adjusting to this new life, but for the most part, the struggle is with an adversary more daunting than cancer – myself.

 “Sorry”, Melva said, “that shouldn’t have hurt, but you’ve got the tiniest veins in your hands I’ve ever seen, and they’re not cooperating.”

-Tossing the third ruined needle into the hazardous waste bin and snapping her gloves off with aggressive efficiency, Melva strides off in search of a small vein expert, and I find myself alone.
+Tossing the third ruined needle into the hazardous waste bin and snapping her gloves off with frightening efficiency, Melva strides off in search of a small vein expert, and I find myself alone.
 Melva has been a distraction.
 Her absence leaves me nothing to focus on except my surroundings, something I’ve been avoiding.
 I scan ‘the others’ with slightly downcast eyes and realize just how much I’ve been trying to make myself, and them, invisible.
-They reflect what I choose not to see—fear, weakness, resignation—and I prefer not to look in that particular mirror.
+They reflect what I choose not to see – fear, weakness, resignation – and I prefer not to look in that particular mirror.
 I’d rather look at my hands; they haven’t lost their self-esteem.
 I squeeze them in tight fists, willing the veins to cooperate.